 Medial knee injuries often occur in snow sports, or other sports when landing or being tackled.
 Different areas of the medial knee can be injured, including the deep, superficial, proximal or distal fibres of the MCL and medial knee.
 Depending on the injured structures, patients will either cope with a more aggressive treatment approach and early return to sport, or require a more conservative approach.
 How can you know the rehab approach your individual patient requires?

-In this free webinar with Chris Morgan (1st Team Physiotherapist with Arsenal FC), you will explore:
+In this webinar with Chris Morgan (1st Team Physiotherapist with Arsenal FC), you will explore: